lebeaui/uni_dandelion/README.txt

 	- Click "Toggle styles"
 	- Check "Subtheme styles (all) - YOURTHEME-global.css"
 	- Click Save configuration

+(Make sure both UNI Dandelion as well as YOURTHEME stylesheets are enabled (checked) on the Toggle styles page)

 *You must keep all region, zone, settings information, as this will not be inherited from the base theme.